 Civil unrest/political tension

 Armenia-Azerbaijan border areas: We strongly advise you not to travel in the area of the closed Armenia-Azerbaijan border and ceasefire line because of sporadic clashes.
-Although a 1994 ceasefire still holds, the Armenia-Azerbaijan border is closed and occasional clashes continue along it and the ceasefire line in the Tavush and Gegharkunic regions in Armenia.
+Although a 1994 ceasefire still holds, the Armenia-Azerbaijan border is closed and occasional clashes and gunfire continue along the 5 kilometre buffer zone between the border and the ceasefire line.
 Vehicles travelling along the road from Kayan or Ijevan to Noyemberyan are particularly vulnerable.
-In April and June 2012, there were reports of clashes along the border which resulted in a number of deaths and injuries.
 The conflict zone also contains landmines.

 The Australian Government is extremely limited in its capacity to provide consular assistance in Nagorno-Karabakh and surrounding areas and in the Armenia-Azerbaijan border areas.